TURTLE: A C library for an optimistic stepping through a topography: Application to Geant4: G4Turtle

 The \ics{G4Turtle} class provides an example of interfacing of the TURTLE library with Geant4.
 It encapsulates a \ics{turtle_stepper} object and its related data : \ics{turtle_map}, \& \ics{turtle_stack}.
 The source code is available from GitHub\,\cite{G4Turtle:Github} under the LGPL-3.0 license.
-The \ics{G4Turtle} interface is provided as a demonstration that the TURTLE library can be integrated in a generic Monte-Carlo like Geant4, without modifying the base engine.
-We do not claim that the present implementation is the most genuine one.
-In particular, it doesn't support multi threading and it requires disabling the \ics{SmartVoxels} navigation at the topography level.
-It is functional though, with a mild CPU slow-down per Monte-Carlo step.
+The \ics{G4Turtle} interface is provided as a demonstration that the TURTLE library can be integrated in a generic Monte~Carlo like Geant4, without modifying the base engine.
+We do not claim that the present implementation is the most optimal one.
+In particular, it does not support multi threading and it requires disabling the \ics{SmartVoxels} navigation at the topography level.
+It is functional though, with a mild CPU slowdown per Monte~Carlo step.
+Below we provide an overview of the \ics{G4Turtle} class followed by validation tests and performance comparisons.
+The corresponding source code is available from the test suite~\cite{TURTLE_PERFS:GitHub}.